nikhilkumar2212/TuneShaper-Online-Music-/README.md

 CSS: For styling and responsive design.
 JavaScript: For interactivity and dynamic content management.

+# Usage
+Navigate through playlists on the homepage.
+Click on any playlist to view the songs it contains.
+Select a song to play it immediately.

 # Contact
 For any questions or suggestions, feel free to reach out:
 Email: nk9124135@gmail.com